mian-arham-haroon/Student-Registration-System-with-Database/README.md

 ├── Students Images/              # Folder for student photos ├── README.md                     # Project description
-├── screenshots/                  # Contains screenshots of the GUI
+├── screenshots/                  # Contains screenshots of the GUI │   └── front_page.png            # Screenshot of the front page UI
 ```

 ---